-Each year, our Council considers how we provide the range of programs, services, and events we offer, weighing up costs and assessing their value for residents.
+We are a city which aims to provide great services and facilities.
+Every year, Council carefully considers how we will provide the best programs and activities, weighing up costs and their value for residents and business operators.

-The City of Unley's 2022-23 Annual Business Plan and Budget is informed by our Four-Year Delivery Plan, with its key pillars of Community Living, Environmental Stewardship, Economic Prosperity and Civic Leadership.
+The 2023-24 Annual Business Plan and Budget is aligned with the four core themes in Council's Four-Year Delivery Plan: Community Living, Environmental Stewardship, Economic Prosperity, and Civic Leadership.